Home / Oahu Hiking Trails / Makapuu Lighthouse

 sure to obey all parking signs), or drive a little farther up, where

-you can park in the Makapuu Lookout parking lot.
+you can park in the Makapuu Point Lookout parking lot.

-scenic view point at the top, and is a great place to take photos of
+There is a beautiful scenic view waiting for you at Makapuu Point, which is also a great place to take photos of Makapuu beach below.

 to the Makapuu Lighthouse Trail parking lot, where the trail